zmnmxlntr/hg/README.md

 This script collects entries as they're posted in a Hunger Games thread and enters them into the simulator for you.

-Works in Firefox, Chrome, and Safari, with or without 4chan X. Not tested on anything else.
+Works in Firefox, Chrome, and Opera, with or without 4chan X. Not tested on anything else.
 Not tested on anything that isn't Windows.

 # Installation
 ### Firefox